 *To be married at our Parish, couples must participate in various programs of marriage preparation and other requirements.

-Please contact the parish office to arrange an appointment with a priest to begin the Marriage preparation process.
+Please complete the Application Form on our website.
+You will receive a call from Anna Rodriguez to arrange an appointment with a priest to begin the Marriage preparation process.

 The priest that will officiate at your wedding will journey with you throughout your preparation.
 It is recommended that you allow at least six months to complete all your preparations to get married in the Catholic Church.